star-whale/docs/docs/swcli/uri.md

 - `local`: standalone instance.
 - `[http(s)://]<hostname or ip>[:<port>]`: cloud instance with HTTP address.
-- `[cloud://]<cloud alias>`: cloud instance with an alias name, which can be configured in the instance login phase.
+- `[cloud://]<cloud alias>`: cloud or server instance with an alias name, which can be configured in the instance login phase.

 :::caution
-"local" is different from "localhost".
-The former means the local standalone instance without a controller, while the latter implies a controller listening at the default port 8082 on the localhost.|
+**"local" is different from "localhost".
+The former means the local standalone instance without a controller, while the latter implies a controller listening at the default port 8082 on the localhost.**
 :::

 Example: